Skip to main content

 }

-4. Implement binary encoding and decoding methods for converting between binary data and message objects.
-There are two methods (Encode and Decode).
+3. Implement binary encoding/decoding methods for converting between binary data and message objects (two methods: Encode and Decode).

 tip

-The parent class MessageContent.java encapsulates the encoding, decoding, and serialization methods for the user (user information), mentionedInfo (mention information), and extra (additional information) fields.
-If your custom message needs to carry this information, you can refer to the example code comments to call the parent class methods for parsing.
+The parent class MessageContent.java encapsulates encoding/decoding and serialization methods for user (user info), mentionedInfo (mention info), and extra (additional info) fields.
+For custom messages needing these fields, reference the sample code comments to invoke parent class methods.

-1. Override the parent class's encode method to convert the message object into byte[].
+1. Override the parent class's encode method to convert message objects to byte[].

 Process: Message object => JSONObject => JSON String => byte[]